ConnorSweeneyDev/TuiMusic/readme.md

   `external/library/ftxui/windows` in this project.

 ### Linux
-On top of the previous linux setup, you can go to the releases page and download the release ending in `Linux.tar.gz`.
+On top of the previous Linux setup, follow these steps to build ftxui for Linux:
+- `git clone https://github.com/ArthurSonzogni/FTXUI.git && cd FTXUI && mkdir build`.
+- `cmake -B build -DBUILD_SHARED_LIBS=OFF -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles"`.
+- `cmake --build build --config Release`.

-After extracting the archive, you will have access to some important folders:
+Now you will have access to some important folders:
 - `include/` contains the header files that can replace the ones in the `external/include/ftxui` folder of this project.
   After replacing the contents of that folder, you have to remove all instances of `ftxui/` from the include paths within the new header files.